arcxteam/gm-onchain/README.md

 - pip install -r requirements.txt
 - pip3 install -r requirements.txt

-> Run at first time
+> Run at first time or not
 - python3 curvance.py
 - python3 voting.py
 + This example for runnig name `py` and go to each folders